tgubeli/springboot-2-quarkus/installing-graalvm.md

 # Installing GraalVM (easy way)

 I've a Mac so installing GraalVM in my case wasn't just straightforward.
-So I found a easy and painful way to do it.
-SDK Man!
+So I found a easy and painful way to do it with SDK Man!
+This method is valid for Windows and Linux users to.

 1. First install sdkman:
 [https://sdkman.io/install](https://sdkman.io/install)